 Fellow: Applicants must meet all requirements in any two of the contribution categories listed below: Leadership, Publishing and Lecturing.

-Note: Routine job responsibility will be defined as “any function, activity, task or responsibility regularly undertaken by an employee in order to maintain employment with the employer.”
+Contributions that are reasonably related to the job description or are performed internally for one’s own employer or clients of one’s employer are not eligible for this requirement.
+Reasonably related to the job description is defined as “any function, activity, task or responsibility regularly undertaken by an employee in order to maintain employment with the employer.”
 A “routine job responsibility” may or may not be described in the applicant’s job description.
 “Employer” shall include any subsidiary or affiliated organizations of the applicant’s employer.
 Payment of an honorarium or travel expenses by a third party may be evidence that the activity was not a routine job responsibility.

 Applicant must provide at least two examples of risk management-related leadership positions totaling at least four years of service that are not a matter of routine job responsibilities, not held concurrently and that are each at least one year in duration.

 Leadership positions must have been completed within 10 years of application.
 The application must include:

 - Dates of service

 - Written verification of title and leadership position held provided by the organizations cited